Mohammed-okasha/Fullstack-E-Commerce-Next.js-App/README.md

 - Store Items Data in The Database When the User is Authenticated And logged in.
 - Add And Remove Items.

-# Shop Page That Allows Users Search Product By Name And Filter Products By Categories
+# Shop Page
+- Allows Users Search Product By Name And Filter Products By Categories

 # App Technologies:
-* Next.js:
+# Next.js:
-1- API Routes:
+1 API Routes:
 - This application contains many Different API Routes, which connect the user interface with the backend to carry out all the operations and tasks required by the client side.
 - All The API Routes That Require Permission And User Auth Are Protected on the client-side and server-side.

 2- Pre-Rendring:
 - This App Contains Different Pages for Pre-Rendering.